VTuber: Predecessors

 On February 12, 2010, visual novel maker Nitroplus began uploading videos to its YouTube channel featuring an animated 3D version of its mascot Super Sonico, who would usually talk to the audience about herself or about releases related to the company.
 On June 13, 2011, UK-based Japanese vlogger Ami Yamato uploaded her first video, which featured an animated, virtual avatar speaking to the camera.
 In 2012, Japanese company Weathernews Inc. debuted a Vocaloid-styled character called Weatheroid Type A Airi on SOLiVE24, a 24-hour weather live stream on Nico Nico Douga, on YouTube and their website.
 In 2014, Airi got her own solo program every Thursday and began live broadcasting with motion capture.

-In 2014 the FaceRig indie software launched on Indiegogo as an EU crowdfunding project, and later that year it was released on Steam becoming the first software suite that enabled live avatars at home via face motion capture that started being actively used on streaming websites and YouTube.
+In 2014 the FaceRig indie software launched on Indiegogo as an EU crowdfunding project, and later that year it was released on Steam, becoming the first software suite that enabled live avatars at home via face motion capture that started being actively used on streaming websites and YouTube.
 The Live2D software module enabling 2D avatars and was added one year later in 2015 in collaboration with Live2D, Inc.

 Breakout

 In late 2016, Kizuna AI, the first VTuber to achieve breakout popularity, made her debut on YouTube.
 She was the first to coin and use the term "virtual YouTuber".
 Created by digital production company Activ8 and voice-acted by Nozomi Kasuga, Kizuna AI created a sense of "real intimacy" with fans, as she was responsive to their questions.
 Within ten months, she had over two million subscribers and later became a culture ambassador of the Japan National Tourism Organization.
-Kizuna Ai's popularity can be attributed to the oversaturation of traditional webcam YouTubers and for aspects of characters that the audience would not expect.
-For example, despite having a friendly appearance, Kizuna Ai often swears in her videos when she gets frustrated while playing a game.
+Kizuna AI's popularity can be attributed to the oversaturation of traditional webcam YouTubers and for aspects of characters that the audience would not expect.
+For example, despite her otherwise juvenile appearance, Kizuna AI often uses profanity in her videos when she gets frustrated while playing a game.